Looking for a PS5? Here’s where to find one in the UK today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 UK stock – live: Amazon, BT and EE could restock this week – what to know
+PS5 UK stock – live: BT Shop restock available now – how to get an access code

 Keep up to date with the latest drops from Very, Game, Argos and more

-Note: UPDATE: The PS5 is now in stock at the BT Shop for BT Broadband customers.
-It could restock at Amazon and EE next this week.
-Read on for more information.